drreynolds/smuhpc-workshop/source/session_8.rst

 Running MPI code with the GNU compilers on *parallel2*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You must launch the job from ``smuhpc4.smu.edu`` (even though you could not compile it on that node -- sorry).

 The key to launching MPI jobs that utilize more than one node using either *parallel1* or *parallel2* is that you must supply an "executable"